iansedano/iansedano.github.io/_posts/2020-04-10-installing_wsl.markdown

 While you can install WSL on previous builds, WSL2 is really what you want to go for.
 I found so many weird bugs in WSL1 while WSL2, just works.

-**this will probably not be needed in a few months, when WSL2 will be packaged with Windows as standard**
+**This will probably not be needed in a few months, when WSL2 will be packaged with Windows as standard.**

 Check your version of windows by pressing <kbd>Win</kbd> + <kbd>R</kbd> then type `winver` in the box.